 The Caltech Robotics Team designs and builds vehicles for various intercollegiate competitions.
 We most recently participated in the 18th International AUVSI/ONR Underwater Vehicle Competition in San Diego, California, from July 20 through July 26, 2015.
-The team placed 4th overall out of 37 international competitiors.
+The team placed 4th overall out of 37 international competitors.
 The RoboSub competition challenges us to create an entirely autonomous underwater vehicle that performs realistic missions in an underwater environment including obstacle navigation, identifying and shooting at targets, and manipulating objects with perfect dexterity.
-See the following links to our 2015 journal paper and team video.
+See the following link to our 2015 team video.

 Before this, the team competed in the RASC-AL Exploration Robo-Ops Competition at NASA’s Johnson Space Center in June 2012, placing second overall.
 We built a four-wheeled remotely controlled rover, challenged with the task of identifying and collecting rocks while traveling over variable rough terrain.
 We worked across many scientific disciplines to build a rover that had to be operated via a 4G wireless broadband communications system by a team member at Caltech.